nickbstudy/notes/C#/Interfaces.md

 Interfaces are a framework for objects.
+They can be considered a 'contract' for what methods must be implemented.
 They contain empty method declarations with no access modifiers.
 A class can implement multiple interfaces by separating them with commas.
 The name should begin with `I` by convention.

 ```
 internal interface IEmployee